OCA/stock-logistics-warehouse/stock_removal_location_by_priority/README.rst

 To use this module, you need to:

 #.
 Go to "Inventory > Configuration > Warehouse Management > Locations"
 #.
-In each Location form, put a Removal Priority.
+In each Location form, in the Logistics section, put a Removal Priority.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot